Paul Alexander (American football): Coaching career

 Alexander is credited for starting the first ever high school football camp devoted exclusively for linemen (Midwest Linemen Camp, Illinois Wesleyan, 1991 – current).
 He is also the creator of the Lev Sled, a blocking device manufactured by Rogers Athletic.

 In 2018, he was hired as the new offensive line coach of the Dallas Cowboys.
 He took over an offensive line with 3 Pro Bowlers in Tyron Smith, Zack Martin and Travis Frederick, plus a rising talent in fourth-year right tackle La'el Collins.
 Frederick would end up missing the season on injured reserve, after being diagnosed with Guillain–Barré syndrome.
 Alexander was let go after the first seven games of the season and replaced with assistant offensive line coach Marc Colombo and senior assistant Hudson Houck.
 It was reported in the media, that the move came about because of the struggles on the offensive line in pass protection and with the new blocking techniques being implemented.

 2019 Alexander began consulting for ProCoach.Network and trained first round draft picks Jonah Williams (Alabama drafted by Bengals) and Andre Dillard (Washington State drafted by Eagles).
 Among his 2019 clients were the Potsdam Royals (Germany), Penn State University along with various college and high school football teams.
 Alexander is a regular guest on SiriusXM NFL Channel.

-In December 2022 the Dresden Monarchs of the German Football League announced that Paul Alexander will take over as head coach in March of 2023 for the upcoming season.
+In December 2022 the Dresden Monarchs of the German Football League announced that Paul Alexander will take over as head coach in March 2023 for the upcoming season.
 The 2023 season final record was 13-3 overall with the offense scoring an average of 40.1 points and 446 yards per game.